 So there is a part of our brain that is interested in skin tones, but that is not to say that there is an automatic judgment associated with the perception, such as an aversion to people of a different skin tone.

 An example is the brown eyes versus blue eyes experiment (A Class Divided, 1968) by Jane Elliott.
-After the murder of Martin Luther King, Jane Elliott, primary school teacher in the “white” town of Riceville wanted to explain to her 10-year-old students why King was murdered.
-She decided to divide her class into two groups: one group consisted of children with blue-eyes and one group consisted of children with brown-eyes children.
+After the murder of Martin Luther King, Jane Elliott, a primary school teacher in the ‘white’ town of Riceville wanted to explain to her 10-year-old students why King was murdered.
+She decided to divide her class into two groups: one group consisted of children with blue eyes and one group consisted of children with brown-eyed children.
 First, the brown eyes were given privileges and compliments.
 The blue eyes, who wore a colored scarf, were belittled and did not have any privileges.
 What did Elliott notice?
 The brown eyes soon started behaving superior to the blue eyes.
 Then Elliott turned the tables: the blue eyes were given compliments and privileges and the brown eyes were belittled and stripped of their privileges.
 The former elite disappeared and the blue eyed-children developed into leaders.
 It turned out that this group had learned something: they had experienced what it is like to be treated less and therefore behaved less authoritarian towards the brown eyed-children.

 Whether you can call this psychological experiment ethical or not, Eliott has written history: racism is not hereditary, it is taught through social conventions and prejudices.
 Racism has to do with power that unconsciously forces people into a certain role.